klinge/sl-webapp/README.md

     https://github.com/mailchimp/email-blueprints
 * Mail: test all email templates
 * Refactor: remove duplicated code between save() and insertNew() in MedlemController
-* Refactor: handle dates in the Segling&Medlem class as proper dates and not strings
 * Refactor: remove router->generate in controller classes instead use BaseController->createUrl()
 * Refactor: add strict_types to all Utils
 * Refactor: add strict_types to all Models